Which treatment is most commonly used for appendicitis?

-Most patients who have surgery recover quickly and go home by the next day.
-Some stay in the hospital for an extra day.
-Most patients return to normal activities after a week or so.
+After surgery, most patients go home by the next day.
+Some stay in the hospital for an extra day or longer.
+Most patients return to normal activities after about 1 week.

-If a patient’s appendicitis is treated with antibiotics while they are in the emergency room, they might be able to go home the same day, or they might stay in the hospital for an extra day or two.
-How soon a patient goes home depends on how they respond to the medicine.
+If a patient’s appendicitis is treated with antibiotics while they are in the emergency room, they might be able to go home the same day, or they might stay in the hospital for an extra day or two depending on how they feel.

 Which treatment will get rid of pain most quickly?